Samsung AU8000 4K HDR TV Review

 See full review below

 Bottom Line: The UN65AU8000 is a decent 4K TV delivering picture quality that I found to be an eye-pleasing event for an entry-level TV with the exception of HDR content.
 It’s also a decent TV for gaming due to very low input lag and ALLM (Auto Low Latency Mode), however, it doesn’t support advanced gaming features such as VRR or 4K @120Hz.
 The AU8000 is a value-packed TV and is a good choice for anyone looking to make the most of a limited budget.

 With stand: (W x H x D) 57.1″ x 34.4″ x 11.1″

 Without stand: (W x H x D) 57.1″ x 32.7″ x 1″

 Warranty: One year parts and labor

 - Admirable performing 4K TV in the areas of detail, clarity, contrast, black levels and color rendering

-- Excellent gaming TV, very low input lag, ALLM
+- Decent gaming TV due to its very low input lag, ALLM

 - Tizen Smart TV OS

 - Contrast and color saturation loss at wide viewing angles